phunt22/emoji-gen/README.md

 [![Project Thumbnail](assets/thumbnail.png)](assets/thumbnail.png)

-A project for generating custom emojis using fine-tuned open source diffusion models.
+A project for generating custom emojis (like these above) using fine-tuned open source diffusion models.
 Additionally provides CLIs for both dev and generation.
+I completely broke this project and abandoned it after the class was over, but while it was running it was awesome.
+Read the below poster and report for more info.

 ## 📚 Project Documentation